Joel Parker (politician): Post-governorship

 Parker's preferred successor, Joseph D. Bedle, was elected in 1874.
 Bedle named Parker as Attorney General of New Jersey in 1875.
 In 1880, Governor George B. McClellan appointed Parker to the New Jersey Supreme Court, where he served until 1888.
 He served as a presidential elector again in 1876 for Samuel Tilden.
 He was a leading figure in the establishment of the monument to the Battle of Monmouth in Freehold.

 Presidential candidate

 He was the "favorite son" candidate supported by New Jersey electors at the Democratic National Conventions in 1868, 1876, and 1880.
 In 1868, the New Jersey delegation cast their full vote for him in every ballot for the presidential nomination.

 Personal life

 Parker married Maria Mott-Gummere in 1843 and the couple had two sons and a daughter.

 Death and legacy

 After serving as governor, Parker returned to the practice of law.
 He died on January 2, 1888, in Philadelphia.
 He was buried in Maplewood Cemetery in Freehold Township.
+In 1878, R. M. Stults dedicated the Battle Monument Waltz to Gov. Parker.